 Steve first came to Sella in 1989 when the very first ” Casaroc” was set up.
 Many generations of climbers remember the old house fondly – it was a bit rough and the roof leaked but it saw a lot of action from the UK climbing community!

 In 2005, Liz and Steve together set about rebuilding, renovating and relaunching.
 The ruin behind the original house was restored and provided with a big terrace and a proper bathroom.
 That´s now Casaroc, while the original house had everything modernised and made more comfortable.
-That´s now what we call Roc House.
+That´s now what we call Roc House and is where we live.

 Liz and Steve have just (2020) moved back into Roc House and had various improvements done – including a bannister stair-rail for Casaroc.